DeepBlue14/Hazel/README.md

 ###**Future Work**

-Since the project is currently pre-alpha, this section is redundent at the for the time being.
+Since the project is currently pre-alpha, this section is redundent at for the time being.

 <!--links-->